Things To Do Mount Ruapehu & Tongariro National Park

 Mt.
 Ruapehu Things To Do

-Tongariro National Park is a highlight for visitors to the Ruapehu region.
-Aside from tramping in summer and snow sports in winter, the Tongariro Alpine Crossing is known as one of the top day-long walks in the world.
+Tongariro National Park is a standout highlight for visitors to the Ruapehu region.
+Beyond summer tramping and winter snow sports, the world-famous Tongariro Alpine Crossing is widely regarded as one of the best one-day walks in the world, drawing walkers from across the globe.